QUESTION & ANSWERS

 How much air does a Spare Air hold and at what pressure?

 SPARE AIR is designed to get someone to the surface in the event of an emergency.
 The SPARE AIR family consists of three models all at a pressure of 3000 psi.
-The 170 model holds 1.7 cubic feet of air or approximately 30 breaths at the surface, the 300 model and the 300-N Nitrox model hold 3.0 cubic feet of air or approximately 57 breaths at the surface.
+The 170 model holds 1.7 cubic feet of air or approximately 32 breaths at the surface, the 300 model and the 300-N Nitrox model hold 3.0 cubic feet of air or approximately 57 breaths at the surface.
+The new 600 model doubles the air capacity of the 300 to 6 cubic feet or air or approximately 114 breaths at the surface.

 Do you need to be a certified diver to use SPARE AIR underwater?